mark-watson/hy-lisp-python-book/manuscript/webapps.md

 git push heroku master
 ~~~~~~~~

-Hopefully, if you have your Heroku account setup these commands will deploy this simple example.
+If you have your Heroku account setup these commands will deploy this example.

-You can look at the Heroku log fies for your application using:
+You can look at the Heroku log files for your application using:

 {linenos=off}
 ~~~~~~~~